bootdotdev/blog/content/news/introducing-boots-ai-code-explainer.md

 *Scroll to the bottom of this article to see some demos in gif form.*

-When you’re working on a course in [Boot.dev](https://boot.dev), just highlight any snippet of code in the editor and click the "Explain Highlight" button (it looks like a wizard hat).
-After a second or two you’ll get a summary in plain English of what that specific section of code is doing.
+When you're working on a course in [Boot.dev](https://boot.dev), just highlight any snippet of code in the editor and click the "Explain Highlight" button (it looks like a wizard hat).
+After a second or two you'll get a summary in plain English of what that specific section of code is doing.

 > Boots: I wanted to write the summary in Latin, but apparently it's a "dead language" with "no real-world applications".

-That, and I don’t think any programming is done in Latin.
+That, and I don't think any programming is done in Latin.
 Anyway, the more you highlight, the more high-level the explanation will be, and the less you highlight, the more specific it will be.

 ## How does Boots work?

-It should come as no surprise, but Boots is powered by OpenAI’s new ChatGPT API, though we do a bit of prompt engineering on the back end before we send your highlighted code to the API.
+It should come as no surprise, but Boots is powered by OpenAI's new ChatGPT API, though we do a bit of prompt engineering on the back end before we send your highlighted code to the API.

 Specifically, we:

 * Give Boots some personality

-> Boots: I’m quite the charmer.
+> Boots: I'm quite the charmer.

 * Try to make the explanations as simple as possible